Skip to Content

 Don’t Underestimate Bleach

-Before sitting in the chair (or attempting this at home), don’t underestimate how strong bleach is.
+Before sitting in the chair (or attempting this at home), don’t underestimate bleach.
 It’s a product that will suck the color right out of your hair.

 It’s harsh and damaging and can change your hair texture and irritate your skin.
 Keep all of that in mind before you undergo a bleaching session.